nexageapps/AI/README.md

 ---

+## ⚠️ Important Disclaimer

+**Educational Resource Notice:**
-DISCLAIMER: This is an independent student project created for all university students and AI learners worldwide.
+This is an independent, open-source educational project created by a student for students and AI learners worldwide.
 The author is currently pursuing a Master of Artificial Intelligence at the University of Auckland.

+**Key Points:**
+- This is NOT official university material or curriculum
+- Content and opinions are solely those of the author
-Course references (COMPSCI 713, 714, 761, 762, 703, COMPSYS 721) are provided as examples of how this content can complement university coursework.
-Content and opinions are solely those of the author.
+- Course references (COMPSCI 713, 714, 761, 762, 703, COMPSYS 721) are examples only
+- No affiliation with or endorsement by any institution
+- Use responsibly and follow your institution's academic integrity policies
+- For academic use, always cite sources and follow your university's guidelines

+**Academic Integrity:** This repository is a learning tool, not a solution manual.
+Submitting code from this repository as your own work without understanding or proper attribution constitutes plagiarism.
+See [Academic Integrity Policy](./documentation/ACADEMIC_INTEGRITY.md) for detailed guidelines.

+---

+> 💾 **Cache-Friendly Learning:** All notebooks are designed for efficient loading and execution.
+Content is optimized for both online (Colab) and offline use with minimal dependencies.

 ---